Business Simulation Game

 1. Risk-free decision making

-A business simulation game recreates real world business decision-making, so that learners can practice in a risk-free simulated learning environment.
-Students are encouraged to try out different strategies, observe the results, monitor market fluctuations, then pivot their direction, all without real-life repercussions.
+A business simulation game recreates real-world business decision-making so that learners can practice in a risk-free simulated learning environment.
+Students are encouraged to try out different strategies, observe the results, monitor market fluctuations, and then pivot their direction, all without real-life repercussions.

 2. Competitive multiplayer environment